GUI Testing Guide

 • Smoke testing checks the basic functionality of an application.
 For example, smoke testing would verify that the AUT can start and that users can log on.
 Smoke testing is shallow, because it does not test any one part of the system in depth, and it is also wide because it covers as much of the major functionality as possible.
 The name comes from the practice of turning on a new piece of hardware to see if it catches fire.
 If it does not, additional testing can proceed.

-• Sanity testing examines the just the new or modified code to ensure that it not causing any major problems and that it meets specifications.
+• Sanity testing examines just the new or modified code to ensure that it not causing any major problems and that it meets specifications.
 Compared to shallow and wide smoke testing, sanity testing is narrow and deep.

-How to write GUI test scenarios
+How to Write GUI Test Scenarios

 Scenarios can guide exploratory testing, giving testers an understanding of a GUI event to test, without restricting them to a specific procedure.
 Scenarios are also increasingly popular in agile environments, as it is much faster to create a brief scenario than to write out a full test case.